STORM-IRIT/Radium-Engine/doc/concepts/nodesystem.md

 ### 2. Compiling the graph and getting input/output accessors

-In order to use the graph as a function actiing on its input, it should be first compiled by
+In order to use the graph as a function acting on its input, it should be first compiled by
 \snippet examples/DataflowExamples/HelloGraph/main.cpp Verifying the graph can be compiled

 If the compilation success the accessors for the input data and the output result might be fetched from the graph